Meetings end without a clear decision or named owner

 The meeting load keeps growing because each unproductive meeting creates the need for another one

-The standard is a shared discipline the organization builds together which is what makes it hold across every department, every team, and every meeting that matters.
+The standard is a shared discipline that the organization defines, which is what makes it hold across every department, every team, and every meeting that matters.

 Total meeting time drops by 15 to 35 percent as bloat is identified and eliminated